 Dahlia Kurtz and Launy Schwartz are just like your average couple - except for the fact that they’re more medium than most.
-“The Medium Couple” follows the couple as they embark on their new life together.
-They’ll face not only the struggles of two medium people in a little- and large-sized reality world, but will also brush their teeth – and floss – regularly, pay rent monthly, and weigh the risks of getting dogs – all while navigating the ups and downs of any new marriage.
+“The Medium Couple” follows the couple as they embark on life together.
+They’ll face not only the struggles of two medium people in a little- and large-sized reality world, but will also brush their teeth – and floss – regularly, pay rent monthly, and weigh the risks of getting dogs – all while navigating the ups and downs of any new relationship.

 Still, this definitely won’t be easy.
 Bill and Jen invite people into all facets of their life and we will have to do the same.

 For instance, some episodes they’ve shared from their life include:

 “Rocky’s Revenge” – Bill is fed up with their dog’s behaviour.
 (Umm, excuse me… Has anyone read my “Not Feline So Good” article?)